xxcxy/tc-tagger-api/README.md

 IS_LOCAL_DB=true npm start
 ```

-## Verification
-Refer to the verification document `Verification.md`

 ## Notes
 - db schema updated: _id to id, LastRefreshedAt to lastRefreshedAt, output_tag to outputTags, add tags to store challenge original tags.